"Time is the cellmate who sodomizes us all."

 "Or like Mom."

 The conversation halted for a moment.
 The son watched as the old man's eyes drifted off into the past.
 His father had told him once that the saddest moment of his life was when his wife was crying over something that one of the girls had said and for the first time in their relationship, he couldn't make her smile, couldn't pull her out of the sadness.
-"I knew I'd lost my magic," he'd told his son, "and I knew she was over me too."
+"I knew then I'd lost my magic," he'd told his son, "and I knew she was over me too."

 The need to brush his ash off into the large, black marble ash tray brought his father back into the room.
 "Everything we know is false because we judge it without any true understanding of the Cosmos."